-Accepted finalists will be required to submit copies of their official transcripts.
+Accepted finalists will be required to submit copies of their official transcripts after selection.

 I transferred from a community college, was dually enrolled in a high school and a college, or took summer courses at another institution.
 Do I need to provide transcripts from these previous institutions?

 If the credits transferred to your present university (and appear on your transcript there), you do not need to provide transcripts from these institutions as part of the application.
-If you are chosen as a finalist, we will ask you to provide official transcripts from your present and past institutions.
+If you are selected as a finalist, we will ask you to provide official transcripts from your present and past institutions.

 Letters of Recommendation

-Please note that all letters of reference must be submitted in English and cannot be completed by a family member.
+Please note that all letters of recommendation must be submitted in English and cannot be completed by a family member.

 It is also possible to download a PDF form and submit a scan by email (firstname.lastname@example.org), or by regular mail addressed to: American Councils for International Education Attn: CLS Program 1828 L Street Northwest, Suite 1200 Washington, D.C.
 20036.
 Mailed or emailed recommendations must be received (rather than postmarked) by the posted deadline.

 Can I submit more than two letters of recommendation?